xantln/group20-library-capstone/README.md

 Cybercommons API
 =======

-## DEVELOPMENTAL AT THIS POINT!!!

 The Cybercommons framework is a Django Rest Framework API.
 The API leverages MongoDB to provide a Catalog and Data Store for storing metadata and data within a JSON document database.
-The API also includes Celery which is an asynchronous task queue/job queue based on distributed message passing.
+The API also includes Celery which is an asynchronous task queue/jobs based on distributed message passing.

-DEVELOPMENTAL AT THIS POINT!
-This is not an offical release.
-Please experiment and provide Github Issues or a  Pull Request with added enhancements.

 ## Requirements